Today those voices out of bondage seem to transmit what is now meant by “soul.” Arna Bontemps

 A bit of research excitement- I managed to get my hands on an extremely rare book that was published by the Norfolk, VA Historical Society in 1968.

 My heart hurts.
 It is a pain I can’t ignore.
 I have lost my son.
-Because of this time of intense grief in the wake of my son's death I will likely not post again for some time.
+Because of this time of intense grief in the wake of my son's passing I will likely not post again for some time.
 Please keep my daughter and me in your prayers.
 Obituary for My Son Ricky Gerard Dawkins, Jr., … Continue reading Message to followers of my blog: Bereavement- UPDATE

 For Moses Grandy, his end in telling his story of enslavement was to reveal the horrors of slavery as he experienced it as well as use the proceeds of the sale of his book to purchase his enslaved children’s freedom who had been sold further south into Louisiana from the Virginia/North Carolina border.